JenniBeadle/paratextmanual/docs/Admin-Manual/Admin.md

 ### 1.4 Manually updating your existing version of Paratext

 :::info
- The update files have a .msp extension instead of PUD or SPUD as in the past.
+ The update files have a .msp extension instead of PUD or SPUD as in Paratext 7.
 :::

 1. Make sure Paratext is closed.